loiane/loiane/README.md

 ### Hi there 👋

-I'm Loiane Groner, and I'm a software engineer at Citibank and I've been working in tech since 2006.
+I'm Loiane Groner, and I'm a Software Engineer at Citibank and I've been working in tech since 2006.
 I'm from Brazil, and I'm currently living in beautiful Florida.

 I love contributing to the community with [blog posts](http://loiane.com/), [videos](http://youtube.com/loianegroner), [books](https://www.packtpub.com/books/info/authors/loiane-groner) and recently with [code streaming](https://www.twitch.tv/loiane).